 Row H of the Reporter Plate is dedicated for blank cycles.
-The user must add aliquots of the Reporter Stock Solution (with Nuclear Stain but without any Reporters) to two unused wells in row H for every PhenoCycler experiment.
+The user must add aliquots of the Reporter Stock Solution (with Nuclear Stain but without Reporters) to 2 unused wells in row H for every PhenoCycler experiment.

 PREPARING PHENOCYCLER REPORTER PLATE